-- Consider the analysis strategies of How to Read Literature Like a Professor, and the Anchor Text, Media, and Poem in your Literary Pod. - Now, choose TWO main thematic ideas revealed through all three texts and - For EACH thematic idea, write an explanation of the how using ONE chapter of How to Read Literature Like a Professor provides a critical lens which helps to analyze that thematic idea. - For each response, your writing should clearly reveal the thematic idea of the novel, film, and poem and how the essential point of the chapter of HTRLLP illuminates that thematic idea. - Each response should be no more than a page in length, so your overall writing piece should be no more than two pages.
+- Consider the analysis strategies of How to Read Literature Like a Professor, and the Anchor Text, Media, and Poem in your Literary Pod. - Now, choose TWO universal thematic ideas that connect and are revealed in ALL three texts. - For EACH thematic idea, write a one page explanation of how using ONE chapter of How to Read Literature Like a Professor provides a critical lens which helps to analyze that thematic idea.
+Structurally, you could write a five paragraph essay.
+Your introductory paragraph would discuss the idea in the HTRLLAP chapter and universal theme, then each body paragraph would be an application of that analysis idea to a text, and finally your conclusion would tie all the examples to the big idea and explanation why it matters to the general public. - Each response should be approximately one page in length, so your overall writing piece should be no more than two to three pages.

-YOUNG READERS' EDITION ATURE OFESSOR HEE SWEET New York Times Bestselling Author
+YOUNG READERS' EDITION ATURE OFESSOR HEE HET LITTLE BUDGY Bestselling Author New York Times